All posts

-Three ways to pull text out of .pptx files — the built-in outline view, scripting with python-pptx, and image-based extraction for slides where the text is baked into pictures.
+How to extract text from PowerPoint files with Outline View, python-pptx, unzip/XML parsing, and OCR for slides where text is baked into images.

 Most .pptx files are easy to extract from — text lives in shapes that any tool can read.
 The hard cases are slides built as images, screenshots of dashboards, or decks exported to PDF where the original .pptx is gone.